aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Google App Engine (GAE) Python applications derive their basic functionality from the webapp2 open source library {Welcometowebapp:2011vk}.
 Developers define web app endpoints and map them to Python classes, so landgateapitest.appspot.com/database maps to the Database class in Python code.
 Then the HTTP method maps to functions within that class.
 A POST request to the /database endpoint fires the Database class's post() function adding the request body to the database.
 A GET request calls the get() function and downloads a TestMaster record to the requester.

 Python functions may call for a task to be enqueued.
 The GAE system will fire the specified request at a later time, ideally when processor load is minimal.
 A successful POST request to the /database endpoint queues an /Analyse endpoint GET request as one of its last tasks.
-Similar tasks which are anticipated to consume more than trivial resources are deferred as queued tasks in LandgateAPITest, such as importing reference text files to the datastore or updating model schema.
+Similar tasks which are anticipated to consume more than trivial resources are deferred as queued tasks in LandgateAPITest, such as importing reference text files to the datastore or updating the model schema.

 Google App Engine applications may use any of Google Inc.'s several cloud data storage solutions.
 LandgateAPITest uses Google Cloud Datastore, a NoSQL database quite distinct from relational databases in that it does not store all records as atomic rows in tables, rather as schema-less objects in distributed documents.